 Cover the baking sheet with aluminum foil to make for easier cleanup.
 This isn't a required step but will definitely make it easier when it comes time to wash the pan.

-This is also optional, but baking baby back ribs in the oven will turn out better and more tender without the tough membrane attached.
+This is also optional, but baby back ribs in the oven will turn out slightly more tender without the tough membrane attached.

 Lay the baby back ribs on the baking sheet.